HicaroD/PasteBinGen/README.md

 # PasteBinGen
 **WORK IN PROGRESS**

-:memo: A command-line interface for writing a PasteBin easily.
+:memo: A command-line interface for creating pastes on PasteBin easily.

 ## Summary